Productivity

 A guest blog by graduate, Lily Harris

-When it comes to getting a job, you want your CV to be the one that catches the employers’ attention.
-You want to make sure your skills, experience and personality leap from the page and convince them to invite you for a job interview.
+When it comes to getting a job, you want your CV to be the one that catches employers’ attention.
+You want to make sure your skills, experience and personality leap from the page and convince them to invite you for an interview.

 1. Take an online course

-One of the most effective ways to boost your employability and develop your skills in 2021 is by taking an online course.
-As well as showing any prospective employers that you are serious when it comes to your career, you’ll also show employers that you are motivated, initiative and great organisational skills.
+One of the most effective ways to boost your employability and develop your skills is by taking an online course.
+As well as showing employers that you are serious about your career, you’ll also demonstrate motivation, initiative and strong organisational skills.

 2. Do a work placement or internship

-Although many students missed out on their regular work placements due to the coronavirus and social distancing measures, they remain as important as ever.
-Not only will they give you vital on-the-job experience, but you could also be first in the queue when job vacancies open up.
+Although many students missed out on placements due to the coronavirus pandemic, they remain as important as ever.
+Not only will they give you vital on-the-job experience, but you could also be first in line when job vacancies open up.

-Most colleges and universities will help you find suitable placements for your career aspirations.
-But if not, you can hunt down your own opportunities and apply directly to show that you’re serious.
+Most universities will help you find suitable placements.
+If not, you can search for your own opportunities and apply directly to show initiative.

 3. Start a side hustle